Skip to main content

 # Specify the inputs you will use in the plan

-This will create a single step plan that uses the weather tool with $city as an input to that tool.
+# This will create a single step plan that uses the weather tool with $city as an input to that tool.

-Then, when running the plan, we pass in a value for the input.
+# Then, when running the plan, we pass in a value for the input.
 In this case, we select "London".

-input in the plan and we will find the temperature in London.
+# This value will then be used for the `$city` input in the plan and we will find the temperature in London.

 # Specify the values for those inputs when you run the plan

-plan_run_inputs = {"name": "$city", "value": "London"}
+plan_run_inputs = {"name": "city", "value": "London"}

 Plan Structured Outputs

 For some plans you might want to have a structured output at the end of a plan, for this we allow the ability to attach a structured output schema to the plan that the summarizer agent will attempt to coerce the results to.
 This is optional and is based on Pydantic BaseModels ↗.
-To use, attach to the Plan object, and any Plan Runs that are created from this will attempt to use structured output for the final result, this can pull information from any point of the plan steps and is not just the final step.
-To attach a schema, you can do it through the PlanBuilder or the Plan interfaces, as below.
+To use, attach to the Plan object, and any Plan Runs that are created from this will attempt to use structured output for the final result.
+This can pull information from any point of the plan steps and is not just the final step.
+To attach a schema, you can do it through the PlanBuilder or the run() interfaces, as below.

 from pydantic import BaseModel